 Better, don’t you think?

 Now don’t get me wrong . . . not all short fiction is this way.
 I adore Edgar Allen Poe and H.P.
 Lovecraft.
 And Flash Fiction, which I’d read in college, was composed of some brilliant, inspiring and hair-raising stuff.
 I also appreciated the works of my classmates, some of whom were brilliant.
 But with the book of contest winners in my hands . . .
 I am forced to wonder, is this good writing?
 In my view, fiction should be fiction, not poetry.
-I have advocated a resurgence of poetic writing in many of my posts, but if a story forces you to read the same sentence two or three times, it’s too clever for me.
-In desperation I sought counsel from fellow author Michael Sullivan, who wisely reminded me that there are a wide range of tastes; don’t fall into the trap that what you don’t like others won’t.
+I have advocated for a resurgence of poetic writing in many of my posts, but if a story forces you to read the same sentence two or three times, it’s too clever for me.
+In desperation, I sought counsel from fellow author Michael Sullivan, who wisely reminded me that there are a wide range of tastes; don’t fall into the trap that what you don’t like others won’t.
 Fine, I can understand that.
 But the question remains, outside of the classroom, who likes this stuff?
-Let’s face it, fiction has stiff competition in this ADHD generation, from movies, video games and the Internet.
+Let’s face it, fiction has stiff competition in this ADHD generation, from movies, video games, and the Internet.
 There isn’t a huge demographic for short fiction to begin with.
 I remember studying something similar, American Masterpiece Fiction, which nobody in my class really enjoyed.
-Now here we had a group of students uniquely dedicated to the written word, a minor demographic indeed, and yet our consensus was almost always huh?.
+Now here was a group of students uniquely dedicated to the written word, a minor demographic indeed, and yet our consensus was almost always huh?.
 But there must be people in the world who appreciate this kind of writing, like the Mexican tribes featured in National Geographic who speak nearly-dead languages, otherwise nobody would be awarding them winners of contests.

 When I published The Dark Age of Enya in 2004, many criticized that the writing was esoteric and difficult to read.
 I’d tried too hard to be clever, I realized, and like Yoda said to Luke, I had to unlearn what I had learned.
 So much for college.

 The danger in trying to be the next Shakespeare is that poetry can be confused with being obscure.
 One of the best pieces of advice I’ve ever read is poetry makes the rock rocky.
 If done correctly, a well written piece clarifies, makes details pop from the page, brings the fictional world to life.
-Beautiful writing are the special effects of fiction.
+Beautiful writing is the special effects of fiction.
 It should never make things obscure.